 1 pint large cherry or grape tomatoes

-6-8oz. container of fresh mozzarella balls
+6-8oz. container of fresh mozzarella balls, cut in half

 8-12 fresh basil leaves